ochrons/ochrons.github.io/scala-js-website/doc/sjs_for_js/es6_to_scala_part1.md

 Even though Scala has the concept of `this` it is not that often used in your own code.

-The code above also serves as an example for _string interpolation_ (Scala) and _template strings_ (in ES6).
-Both make it easier to construct strings using variables or function calls.
-In Scala you don't need to enclose the variable in {}
-if it's just a simple variable name.
-For more complex cases you'll need to use the `s"Length = ${data.length}"` syntax.

 #### Case classes

 When reading Scala application code you will probably encounter more `case class`es than regular `class`es.
 This is due